 - Violation of Protective Order

 - Reckless Driving

-The preceding list does not include every misdemeanor that exists under the Texas Penal Code, but instead consists of the most common misdemeanor charges prosecuted in the Dallas / Fort Worth Metroplex.
+The preceding list does not include every offense that exists under the Texas Penal Code but instead consists of the most common charges prosecuted in the Dallas / Fort Worth Metroplex.

-Additionally, fines for misdemeanor offenses are usually less than fines for felony convictions.
-However, anyone who is considered a habitual or repeat misdemeanor offender can face greater penalties and punishments than first-time misdemeanor offenders.
+Additionally, fines are usually less than fines for felony convictions.
+However, anyone who is considered a habitual or repeat offender can face greater penalties and punishments than first-time offenders.

 Texas law defines misdemeanor offenses as any criminal offense that is less serious than a felony offense and is punishable by any term less than one year in jail.
 The Tex.
 Penal Code § 12.03 defines various classifications of misdemeanor offenses in Texas.

-The three types of misdemeanor offenses in Dallas vary depending on the seriousness of the offense, ranging from the least serious, Class C Misdemeanors, to the most serious, Class A Misdemeanors.
-Misdemeanors in Dallas are classified as follows:
+The three types of offenses in Dallas vary depending on the seriousness of the offense, ranging from the least serious, Class C, to the most serious, Class A. They are classified as follows:

 - Class C Misdemeanor

 - Class A Misdemeanor

 Dallas Misdemeanor Charges Penalties